ptran32/beautiful-jekyll/_posts/2020-08-20-SEO-101-increase-your-visibility-on-google.md

 ![indexUrl screenshot](https://github.com/ptran32/ptran32.github.io/blob/master/_posts/img/15-seo.png?raw=true)

 ## Use schema markup

-[Schema Markup](https://moz.com/learn/seo/schema-structured-data) is metadata data that you add to your html.
-I believe that it helps for search ranking.
-This schema has to be put in your html file (whatever section, Yolo)
+[Schema Markup](https://moz.com/learn/seo/schema-structured-data) is metadata data that you add to your html with the purpose of helping the search engines return more informative results for users.
+Schema markup allows you to create enhanced descriptions that appear in search results.

 You can generate a schema markup for your page here: [https://technicalseo.com/tools/schema-markup-generator/](https://technicalseo.com/tools/schema-markup-generator/)